 I recently came across a song written by some aspiring songwriters.
 I think they’ve been at this for a while now because it had more than a few things going for it.
 The music was particularly good.
 I’d be happy to sing this tune, and I suspected that I’d catch myself humming it during the week.

 What was going on?
-The words were fine, the music was fine.
+The words worked, the music worked.
 Then I realized what the problem was.
-All the songs in the set were about abstract ideas.Are our praise and worship sets too abstract?
+There wasn’t much there for my mind or my imagination.
+Only my vocal cords were engaged.
+The song contained nothing but abstract phrases about Jesus constant.Are our praise and worship sets too abstract?
 Click To Tweet

 The lyrics of a lot of our praise and worship songs are abstract.
-They are about grace and freedom and fear and sin and victory and you get the picture.
+They are about grace or freedom or God’s sovereignty or sin or victory and you get the picture.
 These are really, really good things to sing about, but we need to think about them more concretely.

 Let me be clear.
 There is nothing inherently wrong with songs about abstract ideas.
 Psalm 145, a psalm of praise, is mostly abstract.
 If David can write a song like this, so can you.
 But a steady diet of this type of song is a problem–and we sing a lot of them.

 At least some, if not most, of our songs need to be concrete.
 In Psalm 98 we find harps and trumpets, the sounds of singing, ram’s horns, and geographic features: the sea, rivers, and mountains.
 In Psalm 103, we have “diseases,” “the pit,” “eagles,” “the east,” “the west,” “father,” “children,” “dust,” “grass,” “flowers,” “wind,” “children’s children,” “angels” and “servants.”